 -

 Y. Pan, J. Li, L. Xu, S. Sun, Q. Zhu.
-“A game-theoretic approach for high-resolution automotive FMCW radar interference avoidance,” 2025 (arXiv–2503).
+“Decentralized no-regret frequency-time scheduling for FMCW radar interference avoidance,” 2025.
+Under submission to IEEE Transactions on Aerospace and Electronic Systems.

 -